 Greensleeves Care is chosen to take over the running of Glebelands Care Home in order to offer more specialised care, and the estate is sold.
 A Garden of Remembrance exists in the grounds.

-Rebranded as The Film and TV Charity.
+Relaunched as a charity with a new name, the Film and TV Charity.
 The 24-hour Support Line is piloted.

 The Royal Film Performance™ returns with the World Premiere of Sam Mendes’ 1917 at ODEON Leicester Square, attended by TRH The Prince of Wales and the Duchess of Cornwall.

 We’re almost at our centenary year … now proud to support more people than ever who are facing personal or career challenges, we’re helping a vibrant and diverse community to thrive with work like our pioneering mental health research.